Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Đưa TinNgười Đưa Tin28/02/2024

-V4 = V2+V2
+V4 = V2 + V2

 Disagreement

-Polish Prime Minister Donald Tusk signaled that Warsaw is ready to support Prague's initiative to purchase much-needed ammunition for Ukraine from third countries and deliver it to the front line as quickly as possible.
+Polish Prime Minister Donald Tusk signaled that Warsaw is ready to support Prague's initiative to purchase much-needed ammunition for Ukraine from third countries and deliver it to the front lines as quickly as possible.

 Minh Duc (According to Euronews, RFE/RL, European Pravda)